-Cryptocurrency investment is one of the most profitable investments in the world right now.
+Cryptocurrency investment on a decentralized exchange is one of the most profitable investments in the world right now.
 The surprise is that not the Bitcoin is the most profitable choice, but the cryptocurrencies that are going to be released through an ICO ( Initial Coin Offering ).
 Investment in a cryptocurrency might even get you a return of 425.000%.

 The cryptocurrency market is more than $500 billion, and investors from all over the world are searching for ways to get a slice of the action.

 Specialists present at the cryptocurrency event organized by IntelDev Technologies and Omega House claim that investing in a new cryptocurrency can be more profitable than investing in one that is already present, such as Bitcoin or Ethereum.

 There are two ways you can invest in cryptocurrency.
 Buying into one that was already released or investing in launching a new cryptocoin – ICO ( Initial Coin Offering ).

 In the first case, the investment is made through exchanges.
 To be able to access such an exchange the user has to create a wallet ( virtual wallet ), which can be accessed by the user through an unique code called private key.

 According to new regulations called AML ( Anti Money Laundering ), platforms should have information about the clients – KYC ( Know Your Customer ).

 Some exchange platforms ask for a photo of your ID when creating the wallet or even a selfie of you holding your credit card, showing only the last 4 numbers of your credit card number to prove identity.